gauniverseorg/ga-docs/docs/Introduction.md

 efficient for building applications for beginners and senior programmers.

-The main differences are:
+  - The main differences are:

     - Learning curve, which is lower for no code

     - Speed of development, no code is more rapid in terms of development

     - Scalability, generally no code applications are easier to scale

     - Adaptability, no code applications are more adaptable and agile than traditional code applications

   - Benefits of no code

     - Lower cost

-    - No-code applications does not require as many experienced programmers, resulting in significantly lower development costs.
+      - No-code applications does not require as many experienced programmers, resulting in significantly lower development costs

       - You can save cost by decreasing the number of programmers

       - Reduce costs by reducing development time

     - Agile

       - Developing with no code is proven to be more agile

       - Applications can incorporate a set of templates that can be easily utilized when needed

       - Redesigning and changing the application's themes is easier

     - More productivity

       - With no/low code, you can have a more productive development

     - Digitalization

-    - Digitalization involves transforming traditional processes into a digital format.
+      - Digitalization involves transforming traditional processes into a digital format

       - This can be helped by many technologies, among them is no/low code

       - This is the biggest benefit of no code